ryan-charette/cardiac-surface-fitting/README.md

 ![Aligned LA point cloud and C1 fitted FasTFit surface visualization](docs/assets/project_visualization.svg)

 The main visualization overlays the bundled LA ED point cloud and the fitted C1-constrained FasTFit surface in one aligned camera projection.
-Deep blue marks the input point cloud; soft red marks the fitted surface.
+Blue marks the input point cloud; pink marks the fitted surface.
 The image is generated using spherical parameterization, parameter-space occupancy masking around holes, and display-only mesh smoothing: